Yoga for sciatica: Complete Yoga Therapy for Sciatica

 • Matsya Kridasana (Flapping fish pose)

-Makarasana (Crocodile pose)
+Makarasana (Crocodile Pose)

 Resting in makarasana for extended periods reduces strain upon the disc and emerging nerve roots.
 It provides relief in pain and promotes healing.

-How to do Makarasana (Crocodile pose)?
+How to do Makarasana (Crocodile Pose)?

 Instructions: